bitmapdata/MSScrollView/README.md

 MSScrollView
 ============

-A block-based UIScrollView alternative which runs a handler block when scrolling, instead of using delegation. also notify the direction of the scroll and miscellaneous state
+A block-based UIScrollView alternative which runs a handler block when scrolling, instead of using delegation. also notify the below information. know when using a didScroll block.
+* **Direction (left, right)**
+* **Action (go through, bounce back)**

 ## Installation ##